 A Note on Volunteering Your Time

 People who are involved in volunteer work need encouragement to stick with it.
-A Servant's Heart might be just the gift you can offer someone who has faithfully been working to help others for some time.
+The book A Servant's Heart might be just the gift you can offer someone who has faithfully been working to help others.
 Its service focused devotional thoughts could also be used to encourage those who are thinking of volunteering to go ahead and make a positive decision.